 For the uninitiated, Japanese has a large range of counters that are used to count different things.
 There are counters for people, animals, birds, small objects, long objects, flat objects, and many more.
 The “mei” counter used here is the polite counter for people.
 In the question above, it is used after the word “nan”, which by itself means “what”, but when combined with a counter like “mei”, it means “how many”.

-E: We are four people.
+English: We are three people.

-J: yon mei desu
+Japanese: san mei desu